-Here are a few more graphs based on the weak employment report ...
+Here are a few more graphs based on the employment report ...

 Percent Job Losses During Recessions

-This graph shows the job losses from the start of the employment recession, in percentage terms - this time from the start of the recession.
+This graph shows the job losses from the start of the employment recession, in percentage terms - this time aligned at the start of the recession.

-In the previous post, the graph showed the job losses aligned at the bottom.
+In the previous post, the graph showed the job losses aligned at maximum job losses.

 Part Time for Economic Reasons